josephhilby/HackPlusPlus/docs/introduction.md

 ### User-Kernel Model

-To protect system integrity and abstract hardware complexities from the application developer, we adhere to a strict User-Kernel model.
+To protect the OS from the user and their program, we adhere to a strict User-Kernel model.
 This architecture divides the software subsystem into two distinct operational domains:

 ::: tip User-Kernel Model